andymccurdy/tested-transcoder/README.md

 `config.vm.synced_folder "/Users/andy/MyMovies", "/home/vagrant/input"`

-This line should be placed into the Vagrantfile just above the `end`.
+This line should be placed into the Vagrantfile just above the `end`.g